KubaTaba1uga/stm32mp135f_ebook_reader/docs/index.rst

 .. warning::

-   This doccumentation was tested only on Debian Trixie
+   This documentation was tested only on Debian Trixie

 .. toctree::
    :maxdepth: 1
-   :caption: Summary:
+   :caption: Contents:

    getting_started
    buildroot